 Navigate to CRM > Contacts.
-Click the Options menu button of the Contact, and select Apply Project Generator.
+Click the Options (3 dots) menu button of the Contact and select Apply Project Generator.

 Navigate to Forms, and click +Add Form.
-When prompted, choose CRM Intake Form.
+When prompted, choose Kickoff Form.

 The dropdown menu will appear when you select the Role as a Client.

-In many areas of the platform, you can set an "Apply Project Generator" Action to trigger.
+In many areas of the platform, you can set an "Apply Project Generator" Automation to trigger.

 CLICK HERE to learn about Automations

 Navigate to Projects > Projects > Generators, and click the Options menu button beside the Project Generator you would like to manage.